baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

 ```

 The code generated for this example does not compute the GOT address twice for each call to `getboth`.
 The function `intfoo` uses the provided pointer and does not need the GOT address.
-To preserve the semantics of the first code this additional function had to be introduced; it is now merely a wrapper around `intfoo`.
+To preserve the semantics of the first code this additional function had to be introduced; it is now merely ==a wrapper around `intfoo`==.
 If it is possible to write the sources for a DSO to have all global variables in a structure and pass the additional parameter to all internal functions, then the benefit on IA-32 can be big.

 But it must be kept in mind that the code generated for the changed example is worse than what would be created for the original on most other architectures.
 As can be seen, in the x86-64 case the extra parameter to intfoo would be pure overhead since we can access global variables without the GOT value.
 On IA-64 marking getfoo as hidden would allow to avoid the PLT and therefore the gp register is not reloaded during the call to getfoo.
 Again, the parameter is pure overhead.
 For this reason it is questionable whether this IA-32 specific optimization should ever be performed.
 If IA-32 is the by far most important platform it might be an option.